msangel/msangel.github.io/_drafts/docker.md

 And docker allows combining both, it's like an interaction contract.
 Operations are satisfied because they only have to care about one thing.
 They have to support deploying containers.
 Developers are also happy.
 They can develop with whatever the fad of the day is and then just stick it into a container and throw it over the wall to operations.

-And so docker allows to solve this matrix in a very straightforward way:
+So docker allows to solve this matrix in a very straightforward way:
 ![Matrix solved](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell_solved.png "Matrix solved")